About Me and What You’ll See on this Blog

 I like to cook.
-I like to learn about new dishes and how they’re made, and try to cook them.
+I like to discover new ingredients, dishes and techniques, and learn to cook them.
 I don’t always do a good job of it, and I haven’t had any formal culinary training.

 “None can be an impartial or wise observer of human life but from the vantage point of what we should call voluntary poverty.”